-EMERGENCY MEDICAL TECHNOLOGY (ONE-YEAR CERTIFICATE) (Schoolcraft program code # 1YC.00024)
+EMERGENCY MEDICAL TECHNOLOGY (ONE-YEAR CERTIFICATE)

 The Emergency Medical Technology Program prepares students for employment as emergency medical care givers.
 Content areas are covered in lectures, practical skills are developed in laboratory settings, and clinical applications are divided between ambulances and hospital emergency rooms.